Available Positions

 • What courses would you feel best prepared to teach?
 In addition to teaching in physics and astronomy, we expect our faculty to teach courses to a general audience of students in our liberal arts curriculum.
 Most scientists teach in the Scientific Perspectives component, where the main objective is to teach students about the scientific process and how science interacts with society.
 What ideas do you have for teaching in this program?

-One note: We do not normally read student evaluations from your previous teaching, but if there are any that particularly illustrate what you’re trying to accomplish, you may quote them in your statement.
+One note: We do not normally read student evaluations from your previous teaching, but if there are any that particularly illustrate what you’re trying to accomplish, it’s acceptable to quote them in your statement.

 Research Statement